 The channels now needed to be covered with calico.
 This was done using my special "good-stuff".
 Then it was sealed using a mixture of good-stuff and poster paint.
 Any further movement of the timber would have to be severe before any splits would occur again in the covering (although the table itself would still be vulnerable).
 Now the previously cleaned and leathered pallets could be fitted using combination squares for accuracy.
 These pallets needed to be guided with dress-making pins - always stainless-steel, and angled slightly outwards to prevent the pallets jamming between them.

-my workshop at home I had made new phosphor-bronze springs, so now they
+installed.
+In my workshop at home I had made new phosphor-bronze springs, so now they could be

 The chest and pallet box were then re-united.
 The original face-board was re-used, after cleaning and lining with bedding leather.
 I lined-in the original stamped notation strip with black ink for ease in recognizing what the various channels do, and re-applied this to the chest just above the face-board.